Being A Professional Musician is About Attitude.

 Definitely not a pro attitude haha. 🙂

-Moreover: even the most professional top level musician still sees music as a hobby first and foremost.
+Moreover: even the most professional top-level musician still sees music as a hobby first and foremost.
 Music is always a hobby first.
-I teach 45+ hours a week, 52 weeks a year, and the only reason I don’t get burned out, is because I still do it for a hobby too.
-Back in the day though when I was a student: I never showed up empty handed to any of my lessons.
-I already was a pro long before music became my income.
+I teach 45+ hours a week, 52 weeks a year, and the only reason I don’t get burned out is that I still do it as a hobby too.
+Back in the day though when I was a student: I never showed up empty-handed to any of my lessons.
+I already was a pro, long before music became my income.